 In Sandy Springs, a suburb roughly 20 miles north of downtown Atlanta, residents are getting giddy about the gastronomic changes coming its way, too.
 Organizers for City Springs, a 14-acre, multi-use development coming in a few months, just announced its restaurant lineup: Café Vendome (French pastries), Flower Child (vegetarian), The Select (contemporary American) and Nam Kitchen (Vietnamese).
 The decidedly healthy roster gives City Springs even more green to go along with a four-acre natural space already allotted for the project.

 Nothing says “Springtime in Atlanta” quite like a good festival.
-And this season, it won’t much matter if you’re into crafts (Inman Park Festival, April 28 to 29), clanking percussions (Shaky Knees Music Festival, May 4 to 6) or cuisine (Atlanta Food & Wine Festival, May 31 to June 3), the ATL has something on the calendar for you.
+And this season, it won’t much matter if you’re into crafts (Inman Park Festival, April 28 to 29), clanking percussions (Shaky Beats Music Festival, May 11 to 13) or cuisine (Atlanta Food & Wine Festival, May 31 to June 3), the ATL has something on the calendar for you.
 If you’re looking for something different, try the Malcolm X Festival (May 19 to 20), an eye-opening cultural celebration filled with live music, local vendors and some of the finest curry goat you’ve had outside of Kingston.

 An icon-in-the-making can be found a few miles over with Westside’s The Painted Duck.
 A close cousin to Buckhead’s popular The Painted Pin, this new fun zone has one major difference — the main attraction here is duckpin bowling, a variation on traditional 10-pin bowling that employs smaller balls and gives you three rolls per frame.
 Admittedly, it’ll take a few attempts to get used to the quirks.
 But once you do, you and your crew will be in for a great time.